-The mean non-suppression probability curves for each of these fire types are presented at the end of this attachment (from NUREG-2169).
+The mean non-suppression probability curves for each of these fire types are presented at the end of this attachment (based on curves from NUREG-2262 for HEAFs, NUREG 2178, Vol. 2 for MCR fires and NUREG-2169 for the other curves).
 Table A7.2 presents the same information in a tabulated format.
 The tabulated values of NSPmanual should address most situations.
 As an alternative, the NSPmanual value can be calculated using the following formula: